White Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- Over the past 10 games, the White Sox have been favored just once and won that contest.
+- The White Sox have been the favorite twice in the last 10 games and split those matchups 1-1.

-- The White Sox and their opponents have combined to hit the over seven times in their last 10 games with a total.
+- In their last 10 games with a total, the White Sox and their opponents have combined to hit the over seven times.

-- Oddsmakers have not set a spread for any of the White Sox's last 10 games.
+- Bookmakers have not set a spread for any of the White Sox's last 10 games.

 White Sox Betting Records & Stats

-- The White Sox have put together a 5-4 record in games they were favored on the moneyline (winning 55.6% of those games).
+- The White Sox are 5-5 in games they were listed as the moneyline favorite (winning 50% of those games).

-- Chicago has played as moneyline favorites of -140 or shorter in just two games this season, which it split 1-1.
+- Chicago has played as moneyline favorites of -145 or shorter in only two games this season, which it split 1-1.

+- Based on this matchup's moneyline, the White Sox's implied win probability is 59.2%.

-- Chicago has combined with opponents to go over the total 19 times this season for a 19-13-3 record against the over/under.
+- Chicago has played in 36 games with a set over/under, and have combined with its opponents to go over the total 20 times (20-13-3).

-- The White Sox have not had a run line set for a matchup this season.
+- The White Sox have not had a run line set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.